mio42-GmbH/Prototyp-MIO-Viewer/README.md

 Standardmäßig werden die MIO-Beispieldateien in diesen Ordner kopiert.
 Sie können diese aus dem `dist` Ordner löschen und die `config.json` für Ihre eigene Daten anpassen.

-# Prototyp-MIO-Anzeige-Impfpass-JSSPA (English)
+# Anzeige-MIO-Impfpass (English)

 This is the repository for the JavaScript SPA prototype for the visualization of the MIO Vaccination Pass.
 This prototype consists of a ReactJs application reading MIO data from static XML files.
 The data is read using the MIO Parser package, the visualization is leveraging Bootstrap.

 This README shall present an overview of the most important technical information for using the application.
-You can find further information and guides in our [storybook documentation](https://mio42-gmbh.github.io/Prototyp-MIO-Anzeige-Impfpass-JSSPA)
+You can find further information and guides in our [storybook documentation](https://mio42-gmbh.github.io/Anzeige-MIO-Impfpass)

 ## Using the Static App (Production Build)